My Daughter Nearly Died of Sepsis. Here's How You Can Stay Safe

 "If you get an infection, you're likely to have a fever and likely going to feel somewhat lousy,” explains Craig M. Coopersmith, MD, a past president of the Society of Critical Care Medicine.
 “But if you feel there's anything above and beyond that—if you feel your heart racing, if you're breathing fast, if your family recognizes that you're confused, if it feels like you're making less urine than usual—anything that feels abnormal to yourself or your loved ones might be a warning sign that not only might you have an infection, you might have an organ dysfunction.
 And if you do, that is a true medical emergency, because your health and potentially the life of yourself or of your loved one might be at stake."

-If you suspect sepsis in yourself or a loved one (besides those listed above, other signs include pale or discolored skin, rash, and, as the CDC helpfully puts it, “I feel like I might die”) the CDC recommends heading to the emergency room and saying directly, “I am concerned about sepsis.”
+If you suspect sepsis in yourself or a loved one (besides those listed above, other signs include pale or discolored skin and a rash) the CDC recommends heading to the emergency room and saying directly, “Could this be sepsis?”

 My daughter's story has a happy ending.
 After a terrifying 36 hours in the ER and a potent mix of antibiotics, fluids, and dopamine, her condition stabilized.
 She spent a few days in the intensive care unit and another week recovering, then returned to school with no other ill effects than falling behind on her math homework.